jacoscaz/taskparser/README.md

 ## Status

-Alpha software, though you could consider it a _bootstrapped_ task management app in that I use `taskparser` to manage its own development.
+`taskparser` is currently in beta.
 Feedback from others would be invaluable to further shape its evolution.
+I consider it a _bootstrapped_ task management app in that I use `taskparser` to manage `taskparser`'s own development.

 ## Example